xxfoundation/elixxir-Elixxir-dApps-SDK-Swift/README.md

 ![Swift 5.6](https://img.shields.io/badge/swift-5.6-orange.svg)
 ![platform iOS](https://img.shields.io/badge/platform-iOS-blue.svg)

+## 📱 Demo

+Refer to this [demo](https://git.xx.network/elixxir/shielded-help-demo/elixxir-dapp-demo) to see an example of how to build an app with the SDK to send `E2E` messages and send `RestLike` messsage.

+Also you can checkout included example iOS application.

-## 📖 Usage
+## 📖 Documentation

+You can find full documentation with step by step guide [here](https://xxdk-dev.xx.network/mobile%20docs/ios-sdk)

+## 🚀 Quick Start

 Add `ElixxirDAppsSDK` library as a dependency to your project using Swift Package Manager.

-For usage examples, checkout included example iOS application.

 ### ▶️ Instantiating client